-Over the years, frequent flooding impacted large numbers of Des Moines, Iowa residential, commercial, and industrial properties.
-In cooperation with Des Moines, The Rock Island District (District) conducted a flood reduction feasibility study with an integrated environmental assessment.
+Over the years, frequent flooding impacted large numbers of residential, commercial, and industrial properties in Des Moines, Iowa.
+In cooperation with Des Moines, the U.S. Army Corps of Engineers Rock Island District (District) conducted a flood reduction feasibility study with an integrated Environmental Assessment.
 The project's study team evaluated many alternatives involving levee operation and maintenance, improvements, and new alignments that would reduce operation and maintenance costs and improve safety during flood events.
 Due to the importance and value to the City of Des Moines, the District expedited their report preparation with emphasis on adaptive management.
 The NEPA process established mitigation requirements and agency coordination pivot points based on the desired final plans.
 The close project coordination between the District and City of Des Moines resulted with the feasibility report/EA including wetland mitigation based on a series of levee alignment scenarios within the preferred alternative.
 All the scenarios resulted in no significant impacts.
+(DoD U.S. Army Corps of Engineers spreadsheet Page 2, No. 634).

-The District COE proposed a project to construct emergency streambank and erosion protection for a major city thoroughfare in Iowa City, IA, along the Iowa River.
-The original plan and environmental assessment included bank protection encroaching approximately 15 feet into the river.
-During the NEPA process, the Iowa Department of

-Natural Resources (IDNR) indicated there was a possibility the project may impact two state threatened mussel species.
+The U.S. Army Corps of Engineers District proposed a project to construct emergency streambank and erosion protection for a major city thoroughfare in Iowa City, Iowa, along the Iowa River.
+The original plan and Environmental Assessment included bank protection encroaching approximately 15 feet into the river.
+During the NEPA process, the Iowa Department of Natural Resources (IDNR) indicated there was a possibility the project may impact two state threatened mussel species.
 The District completed the mussel survey, which found 11 native mussel species, including the state endangered Pistolgrip.
 Based on the mussel survey findings, the District and IDNR worked together to relocate all the recovered mussels to a nearby mussel sanctuary and the District reduced the project footprint in the river to avoid impacts on the mussels.
+(DoD U.S. Army Corps of Engineers spreadsheet Page 2, No. 645).

 The Department of Defense reports that the NEPA reviews for the Energy Conservation Investment Program benefited the Department.
 This program is designated for ARRA projects that reduce energy and water usage and include proposed construction of high efficiency energy systems.
-The NEPA process required a separate look at the project planning stage to identify impacts and alternatives in support of sustainability and energy conservation that have led to a reduction of energy and water needs and costs.
+The NEPA process required a separate look at the project planning stage to identify impacts and alternatives in support of sustainability and energy conservation that have reduced energy and water needs and costs.
+(DoD spreadsheet Page 2, Nos.
+3870, 4266, 4279, and 4289).

-The formation of a Beneficial Use Group (BUG) during the NEPA process for the Army Corps of Engineers, Galveston, TX District's Houston-Galveston Navigation Channels (HGNC) Project led to a plan to eliminate open bay placement of dredged material and to use dredged material to create environmental features that provide a net benefit to the Galveston Bay ecosystem.
-As a result of the NEPA process, the BUG came up with a plan to create intertidal marsh and restore and create colonial water bird nesting islands with HGNC dredge material.
+In Galveston, Texas, the U.S. Army Corps of Engineers Galveston District formed a Beneficial Use Group (BUG) during the NEPA review for the Houston-Galveston Navigation Channels (HGNC) Project.
+The BUG helped formulate the plan to eliminate open bay placement of dredged material and to use dredged material to create environmental features that provide a net benefit to the Galveston Bay ecosystem.
+As a result of the NEPA review, the BUG came up with a plan to create intertidal marsh and restore and create colonial water bird nesting islands with HGNC dredge material.
 This project will result in a net benefit to the Galveston Bay ecosystem by creating 88 acres of intertidal marsh for mitigation of impacts, that will provide benefits to important recreationally and commercially valuable fish species.
+(DoD U.S. Army Corps of Engineers spreadsheet Page 2, No. 173).